ComScore

 Focus on Sport/Getty Images

 On the biggest stage, Red Holzman accomplished a lot for one of the NBA’s signature franchises.
 Holzman helped propel the Knicks to championship wins in 1970 and 1973, something the franchise has yet to accomplish since.
-The coach of the year in 1970, Holzman coached the Knicks to 613 total wins and also set a then-record of 18 consecutive wins in 1969.
+The Coach of the Year in 1970, Holzman guided the Knicks to 613 total wins and also set a then-record of 18 consecutive wins in 1969.

 7. John Kundla